front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/media-middleware.md

 But this is still not ideal because it means that on the first launch of your server, many images will need to be resized during your users' requests.

 To answer this, we have created a script that fetches all the image URLs used in your catalog and put them in cache.
-It launchs a warmup of your image caches that you could use before a deployment or with a cron every night.
+It launches a warmup of your image caches that you could use before a deployment or with a cron every night.

 Documentation about this script is available in the [`scripts/imageWarmUp.js` reference page](/docs/reference/scripts.html#imageWarmUp-js).